-These melt-in-your mouth cookies are a holiday classic.
-Buttery soft cookies get filled with your favorite fruit jam for a festive holiday treat.
+These melt-in-your mouth Linzer cookies are a holiday classic.
+Buttery cookies filled with your favorite jam and dusted with powdered sugar make for a gorgeously presented and decadent treat.

-Linzer Cookies originate from Austria, inspired by the famous Linzer Torte.
+Linzer Cookies originated in Austria and we inspired by the famous Linzer Torte.
 Believed to be the oldest cake in the world, the Linzer Torte was created in the 1600s in Linz, Austria.
 It is made with a buttery pastry dough topped with fruit preserves and a lattice design top crust that shows the jammy filling.

-Linzer Cookies are an adaptation of the torte, featuring a similar dough as the cookie and filled with fruit preserves.
+Linzer cookies are an adaptation of the torte, featuring a similar dough as the cookie and filled with fruit preserves.
 Instead of a lattice crust, the top cookie has a hole cut out so the jam shows through.
-They are made in a variety of shapes and flavors, but my favorite is a classic raspberry linzer cookie with a light dusting of powdered sugar.
-You could also try making your own jam, like my Fig Jam, for an extra challenge.
+They are made in a variety of shapes and flavors, but my favorite is a classic raspberry Linzer cookie with a light dusting of powdered sugar.
+You could also try making your own jam, like fig jam, for an extra challenge.

-While some Linzer Cookies require nuts, I like to use a simple flour and butter recipe.
-For the best Linzer Cookie recipe you want a simple, rich buttery dough that gets rolled thin to sandwich a fruity jam filling inside.
+While some Linzer cookie recipes call for nuts, I like to use a simple flour and butter recipe.
+For the best Linzer cookies, you want a simple, rich buttery dough that gets rolled thin to sandwich a fruity jam filling inside.
 This butter dough recipe is easy to make and doesn’t require any tools besides a food processor.

-To begin, make sure your butter is very cold.
+- Make sure your butter is very cold.
 I like to cut it into cubes and stick them in the freezer for a couple minutes before processing with the rest of the ingredients.
-It’s a trick I use for my Perfect Pie Crust that helps keep the dough soft and tender.
+It’s a trick I use for my perfect pie crust that helps keep the dough soft and tender.

-The Linzer Cookie dough should still be crumbly with large clumps.
-If it looks too dry you can add a bit of water, but test it first by taking a piece of dough and pressing it between your thumbs.
+Tip: The dough should still be crumbly with large clumps.
+If it looks a bit dry, you can add a bit of water, but test it first by taking a piece of dough and pressing it between your thumbs.
 If it sticks together without feeling dry then it is done.
-You want to make sure not to overwork the dough, since that will give you tough cookies, and not the tender ones you want for these melt-in-your-mouth cookies.

-Linzer Cookies are made out of Linzer Cookie cutters or two different sized round cookie cutters that can be purchased here.
-Round cookie cutters can be used for other recipes and the set gives you a wide variety of sizes to work with.
+Linzer Cookies are made out of Linzer cookie cutters or two different sized round cookie cutters.
+I love these round cookie cutters from Amazon, and they can be used for other recipes, too.

-Now that you’re ready to roll out the dough, preheat the oven to 350ºF and prepare your baking sheets so they’re ready by the time you have cut out the circles for your Linzer Cookies.
+- Preheat the oven to 350ºF and prepare your baking sheets so they’re ready by the time you have cut out the circles for your cookies.
 On a floured surface, roll out the chilled dough until it’s about ⅛ to ¼ inch thick.
 I prefer to keep these cookies thin, since you’ll have two layers in each final cookie.

-Using a 2-inch, or the larger cookie cutter, cut out 60 rounds and set on the lined baking sheets.
+- Cut out your cookies.
+Using a 2-inch or larger cookie cutter, cut out 60 rounds and set on the lined baking sheets.
 Cut a hole in the center of 30 of the cookies using the smaller rounded cookie cutter.
-These will end up being the tops of your Linzer Cookies and will let the jam show through.
+These will end up being the tops of your cookies.

 Baking and filling the cookies